 Historically, since 1993, the Forest Legacy Program has been available in Illinois with four initial Forest Legacy Areas.
 Nationally, since that period, the program has conserved over 1 million acres of important, strategic, and threatened working forests.
-Included in the updated Assessment of Needs for Illinois is one new Forest Legacy Area in the lower Kaskaskia River.
+The amended Assessment of Needs for Illinois adds one new Forest Legacy Area in the lower Kaskaskia River known as the Southwestern Illinois Lower Kaskaskia Forest Legacy Area.
 New Forest Legacy Areas can be added or the existing areas removed, reduced, or expanded by consensus of the IDNR Forestry Division, the State Forest Stewardship Coordinating Committee, the public, and the USDA Forest Service.

 The current Forest Legacy Areas are the priority of the IDNR for important permanent easements or strategic fee-simple acquisitions of working forestlands.
 Existing committees of the IFDC (the group comprising the Forest Stewardship Coordinating Committee) and forestry program managers favor future prioritization for two additional Forest Legacy Areas to be designated for Forest Legacy Eligibility.
-Though designation requires the consensus of four parties; the northwestern Illinois "Driftless Area" (Carroll County) and the greater Shawnee National Forest areas (Williamson County) are being discussed.
+Designation requires a public process and the consensus of all parties-the Illinois Forestry Development Council last discussed FLAs for the Illinois "Driftless Area" (Carroll County) and the greater Shawnee National Forest areas (Williamson County).